Printer Friendly Version Of

 Grinnell, IA 50112

-Population Studies Center Brown University
+Population Studies and Training Center

-68 Waterman Street
+68 Waterman Street.

 The International Migration Section's Distinguished Student Scholar Award Committee invites nominations and submissions for the section's annual graduate student paper competition.
 Students from any discipline may submit papers about any topic related to international migration broadly conceived.
 At the time of submission the submitter must be graduate student.
 Unpublished papers are encouraged.
 Papers must be single authored and no more than 10,000 words, including the abstract and references.
 Only one paper per student may be nominated.
 A student who is a member of the International Migration Section may self-nominate the paper.
 A student who is not a member of the International Migration Section must be nominated by an IM Section member.
 A cover letter, abstract, and copy of the paper should be sent via email by May 1, 2016 to the committee chair: